libvips/libvips/doc/Using-vipsthumbnail.md

 			default flags: exif:xmp:iptc:icc:other:all
-			allowed flags: none, exif, xmp, iptc, icc, other, all background   - Background value, input VipsArrayDouble
+			allowed flags: none, exif, xmp, iptc, icc, other, all background   - Background value, input VipsArrayDouble profile      - Filename of ICC profile to embed, input gchararray
 ```

 The `keep` option is especially useful.
 Many image have very large IPTC,